extratone/bilge/drafts/How to Fuck Text.md

 ![Discerning Yelp Connoisseur](https://i.snap.as/K2E9UV7S.png)

-The core necessity of any good text fucker is a robust text editing and/or word processing application.
-Zalgo text is a real bitch for Electron apps like my dearest [Typora](https://typora.io), unfortunately.
-On iOS, this summation also applies to [Obsidian](https://obsidian.md), I’m afraid.

 <audio controls>
   <source src="https://github.com/extratone/bilge/raw/main/audio/Voice%20Notes/textfucker.mp3">
 </audio>

 ## History

+As detailed in the audio account embedded above, I believe my Text Fucking career began somewhere around the 7th grade, at 13-14 years old.
+It was my second or third time flunking MS02 - the Microsoft Office II course.

 ## Apps

+The core necessity of any good text fucker is a robust text editing and/or word processing application.
+Zalgo text is a real bitch for Electron apps like my dearest [Typora](https://typora.io), unfortunately.
+On iOS, this summation also applies to [Obsidian](https://obsidian.md), I’m afraid.

 I have previously reviewed two wonderful Text Fucking iOS apps on this blog: [**UniChar**](https://bilge.world/unichar-for-ios-app-review) and [**Zalgo Generator**](https://bilge.world/zalgo-generator-ios-app-review).
 There’s now [a macOS version of the latter](https://apps.apple.com/us/app/zalgo-generator/id1304137527) which is particularly powerful.
 Or at least has particularly powerful implications.
 There are a few more to be discovered, though: